My name is Ryan “Rykno” Provencher. I am married (2002) and a father of three girls (Lily ’05, Iris ’08 & Viola ’11).

 Even if swimming was a major focus in my life as with most american kids I also played baseball and soccer, but my mom always thought I was too small for football.
 In 1989-90 I took my freshmen year in high school off from swimming.
 I had broken a bone in my hand, as well as injured my back during the summer.
 Starting my freshmen year of high school I made the varsity soccer team and JV baseball team, but then during my sophomore year I decided to go back to swimming.
 It was not an easy decision.
 I had just gone through 3 weeks of tryouts for soccer, made the Varsity team when I saw sign ups for swimming.
 I swam through the last three years of high school and the first three years in college.
 Due to my schools interpretation of Title IX, they cut the men’s Swimming & Diving program along with Men’s Tennis and Golf.
 But after a ten year break from the water I got back into a pool with Masters.

-The summer of 2007 I did my first OW race as an adult and got hooked.
+The summer of 2007 I did my first OW race as an adult and I got hooked on OW swimming.
 In 2011 I bought my first road bike and in 2012 had my debut in the triathlon world.
 Over the next two years I challenged myself to longer and harder races.

 In 2014 I became and Ironman as well as competed in a 300 km bike race, 3 half Ironman races, a 27 km swim as well as several other local races.